finnurtorfa/aflafrettir/README.md

         git clone https://github.com/finnurtorfa/aflafrettir.git

 To start working on the code it is a good idea to have *virtualenv* and *virtualenvwrapper* installed.
-Then do
+To create a virtualenvironment issue the following call in terminal:

         mkvirtualenv aflafrettir

-To work on the aflafrettir virtual environment issue a call
+To work on the aflafrettir virtual environment issue a call:

         workon aflafrettir

-And to leave the virtual environment call
+And to leave the virtual environment call:

         deactivate

-To be able to run the code with python it is necessary to install the dependencies.
+To be able to run the code with python it is necessary to install some 3rd party libraries.
 It is a good idea to use *pip* for that.
-To install the dependencies only for the aflafrettir virtual environment issue the following call while working on that particular environment
+To install the dependencies only for the aflafrettir virtual environment issue the following call while working on that particular environment:

+        workon aflafrettir
         pip install -r requirements.txt

-To get wxPython to work with the virtual environment install wxpython as a regular user.
-On my system I do:
+Unfortunately wxPython can not be installed via *pip*, so to get wxPython to work with the virtual environment install wxpython.
+On my system I do, as a root:

         pacman -S wxpython